 DEVELOPING A BIO-DIGITAL CRAFT

-bioMATTERS is a biodesign studio based in New York City and London.
+bioMATTERS is a biodesign studio based both in New York City and London.
 Our expertise lies in the development of bio-digitally crafted products, and architectural material systems.
-We 3D print and robotically biofabricate materials for the market of grown-design, bio-based and biodegradable materials.
-Our mission is to make products with new methods in the face of natural resources depletion, changing scales of manufacturing, processing, and resource movements that are resulting from the increasingly negative impacts of the environmental and ecological crisis.
+We 3D print and robotically biofabricate materials for the innovative fields of living design, grown-designed, biological pigments, bio-based and biodegradable materials.
+Our mission is to make products with new methods in the face of natural resources depletion, changing scales of manufacturing, and resource movements that are resulting from the increasingly negative impacts of the environmental and ecological crisis.

-We have developed pioneering interdisciplinary workflows that integrate biological systems in parallel with computational design modeling and biofabrication methods.
+We have developed pioneering interdisciplinary workflows that integrate biological systems in tandem with additive manufacturing and computational design methods.
 Our products are made from upcycled waste materials and there is minimal waste involved in the biofabrication process.

 We cultivate and manipulate living cells from soil and aquatic environments such as mycelium, lichens, bacteria, and algae strains.
 We have developed techniques and protocols that allow us to propagate these living cells and colonize them in substrates and scale them up into various customized biocomposite materials.
 Additionally we have developed a palette of living-based pigments to add colour to some of our biomaterials.

-We are currently residents at Center Rog+Museum of Architecture Ljubljana Slovenia and we are ‘Makers with a Mission’ residents at Makerversity, Somerset House in London. bioMATTERS has been previously supported by NEW INC New Museum NY Incubator (2019-22) and Futureworks NYC Incubator (2018-19).
+We have been supported by numerous organizations, namely Center Rog+Museum of Architecture Ljubljana Slovenia; ‘Makers with a Mission’ at Makerversity, Somerset House; NEW INC New Museum New York Incubator and Futureworks NYC Incubator.

 TEAM